janhq/docs/blog/2024-03-25-data-is-a-moat.md

 **Figure 2.** After fine-tuning with a large amount of data samples, the model's performance improved, outperforming ChatGPT and Grok-1 in some benchmarks.

+### Fully open source model

+- Example: Dolma + olma from allenai

 ## Conclusion

 The ownership and strategic use of pre-trained data serve as an invisible moat.
 It not only enables the tackling of complex challenges like catastrophic forgetting but also provides a baseline for continuous, targeted improvements.
-Although there is a solution to decomotralize, the cost remains
+Although there is a solution to decomotralize, the cost remains reasonably high.

+Fully open pretrained + open weight

 ## Reference
 - [Catastrophic forgetting](https://arxiv.org/abs/2308.08747)